 About

-Internationally, Llinos has performed in St David’s Day Concerts across New York, Philadelphia, and Washington D.C., as well as at the North American Festival of Wales in Pittsburgh.
-Llinos also performed in the world premiere of Ryan Wigglesworth’s Magnificat with the Bergen Philharmonic Choir and Orchestra, conducted by Edward Gardner, at Norway’s Grieghallen Concert Hall.
+Internationally, Llinos has performed in St David’s Day Concerts across New York, Philadelphia, and Washington D.C., and at the North American Festival of Wales in Pittsburgh.
+Llinos also appeared in the world premiere of Ryan Wigglesworth’s Magnificat with the Bergen Philharmonic Choir and Orchestra, conducted by Edward Gardner, at Norway’s Grieghallen Concert Hall.

-Llinos’s competition successes include the Osbourne Roberts Memorial Prize, the Lady Ruth Herbert Lewis Memorial Prize, and the J. Lloyd Williams Memorial Prize at the National Eisteddfod, the prestigious Blue Riband competition at Lampeter Eisteddfod, the 19-25 age solo competition, the Pam Weaver Scholarship and the Olwen Philips Scholarship at the Urdd Eisteddfod, and achieving Highly Commended in the Isabel Jay Memorial Prize at the Royal Academy of Music.
+Her competition successes include the Osbourne Roberts, Lady Ruth Herbert Lewis, and J. Lloyd Williams Memorial Prizes at the National Eisteddfod; the Lampeter Eisteddfod Blue Riband competition, the under 25 solo competition, Pam Weaver Scholarship and Olwen Philips Scholarships at the Urdd Eisteddfod; the James Martin Oncken Song Prize at RNCM; as well as achieving Highly Commended in the Isabel Jay Memorial Prize at RAM, runner up in the John Fussell Trust Award and third place in the MOSCA Young Welsh Singer of the Year competition.